 In order for our Holy Stone F181 review to be complete we have to say that F181’s remote control is one of the coolest controllers we ever had the chance to test out.
 After unboxing F181’s controller, we had the distinct impression that we’re actually holding a generic gamepad controller rather than drone’s RC.

 The controller is sleek, compact, and it fits in the palm of your hands without any problem.
 We also have to admire the fact that Holy Stone went the extra mile when designing this remote control.
 Another thing we’ve liked about the controller is that although it has no special anti-slipping materials, we did not have any issues in this area.

-However, we did not like the pointy end of the stick-like controllers, as the touch surface seemed a little too sharp to the touch.
+However, we did not like the pointy end of the stick-like controllers, as the touch surface seemed a little too sharp.
 The overall design is great, meant to ease the user into the art of flying the drone.

 F181’s remote control is divided into two parts: the upper part is occupied by a small screen, which can relay real-time in-flight information like altitude, inclination, and thrust.
 Also, on the left side, you’ll find the 360-degree flip button and on the right side the camera/video button.

 The central part of the remote control has two stick-like controllers needed for the drone’s elevation and direction.
 There are two additional cross-like clusters, right beneath the sticks, which one can use to fine tune the drone.
 All in all, the drone’s RC is responsive and easy to use.

 Flying the Drone